herd/herdtools7/pac_tests/notes/ordering/ordering.md

 ### `aut*` instruction with `FEAT_FPAC`:

-If the key associated with an authentication instruction is disable, as example if we try to execute `autda Xd,Xn` with `SCTLR_EL1.EnDA = 0`, then `autda` will execute like a `mov Xd,Xd` instruction, so their is a `basic-dep` between the register-read event of `Xd` and the register-write event of `Xd`.
+If the key associated with an authentication instruction is disabled, as example if we try to execute `autda Xd,Xn` with `SCTLR_EL1.EnDA = 0`, then `autda` will execute like a `mov Xd,Xd` instruction, so there is a `basic-dep` between the register-read event of `Xd` and the register-write event of `Xd`.
-Otherwise if `SCTLR_EL1.EnDA = 1`, then
+Otherwise, if `SCTLR_EL1.EnDA = 1`, then
-- If the authentication succede, then their is a `basic-dep` between the register-read event of `Xd` and the register-write event of the register `Xd`.
+- If the authentication succede, then there is a `basic-dep` between the register-read event of `Xd` and the register-write event of the register `Xd`.
 And a `pick-basic-dep` between the register-read event of the register `Xn` and the register-write event of `Xd`.
-- Otherwise, their a fault is generated with a `pick-basic-dep` dependency between the register-read of `Xd` and `Xn`, and the fault event.
+- Otherwise, there a fault is generated with a `pick-basic-dep` dependency between the register-read of `Xd` and `Xn`, and the fault event.